 This would suggest that you could be setting yourself up for disaster if you look at the headline results from The American Gut Project.

-Fiber is also going to be a substance that you won't get any of with a meat-only diet.
+Fiber is also going to be a substance that you won't get any of with eating meat-only.
 The naysayers will immediately highlight that you'll become bloated and even constipated.
 However, when it comes to digesting meat, the human body is actually very efficient, especially when it's cooked right .

 This means that while it may take longer for meat to make its way through your bowels, there will be less waste left over.
 For that reason, you're not as reliant on fiber to keep things moving along.